Hachi1/quicklook/README.md

 * Take maximum available domain (`-m`)
 * Show integrated values over all levels 0-4 (`-l 0 4`)

-That was easy, wasn't it?:)
+What we get is a bunch of PNGs with single time frames and a GIF animation.
+That was easy, wasn't it?:) Since we did not set any output directory, the output files (frames+animation) are stored in input path.
+Much better is to define a separate location for this using `-o` flag.

+We can further improve our plot.

 ## Configuring and modifying QuickLook ##